barisione-biso/MillenniumDB/README.md

 - The first 3 lines are comments.
 A comment starts with a `//` and finish at the end of the line.

-- The next line is a SELECT clause.
-Every query must have a SELECT clause.
-This clause specify which objects or object properties will be returned.
-Select clauses look like this:
-    - `SELECT *`
-    - `SELECT ?x`
-    - `SELECT ?x.key`
-    - `SELECT ?x, ?y.key, ?z`

 - The next line is a MATCH clause.
-Every query must have a MATCH clause after the SELECT clause.
+Every query must have a MATCH clause at the beginning.
 The MATCH clause is followed by a **graph pattern**.
 To define a graph pattern we need to define some other smaller concepts.
 First we define the **node pattern**.
 The most basic **node pattern** looks like this:
     - `()`

     And there are some things you can add to a **node pattern**: